MEskerod/StructUnet/README.md

 Made as part of a master thesis in Bioinformatics

+Files that are too big can be located at: https://drive.google.com/drive/folders/15VAdY8AYT4Z6OosgDE6-HZ-c1UZ5YQeW?usp=sharing
 ## Folder structure
-- data --> Files are too big for gitHub
+- data --> Most files are too big for GitHub (or scripts exists for converting from other files)
 - experiments
     - utils.py --> functions used in experiments on google CoLab
     - RNAUnet_experiment... --> Notebooks containing the three experiments